-If your News Years' resolution was to finally lose weight, get fit, or get in shape once and for all, then here is a list of some of the best books ever on the subject that will educate you and get you on the right track to success.
+If your New Year's resolution was to finally lose weight, get fit, or get in shape once and for all, then here is a list of some of the best books ever on the subject that will educate you and get you on the right track to success.

 How many of these kinds of resolutions are made annually that peter out by March?
 I don't have an exact number, but I'll tell you this: If you only go to the gym twice this year, go on the first Monday of the new year and then go again on a Monday night in March.
 It'll look like a ghost town in there!

 So this list is in no particular order but what I will tell you is I've read each one thoroughly and followed the programs listed.
-Each one of these books has helped me reached goals, improved strength, pack on some muscle, altered body composition, and increased aerobic and anaerobic work capacity.
+Each one of these books has helped me reach goals, improve strength, pack on some muscle, alter body composition, and increase aerobic and anaerobic work capacity.
 Each one.

 If you only buy just one of these books and follow it, you'll finish the year way better off than when you started.
 I guarantee you that!